 Applications must include the required documents and demonstrate that the program eligibility requirements have been met.
 For a complete checklist of the application contents, see the Application Checklist in the Other Information section of this solicitation.

-OVW will not contact applicants for missing items on the list below.
-Applications that do not include all the following documents will be considered substantially incomplete and will not be considered for funding:
+Applications that do not include all the following documents may be considered substantially incomplete and will not be considered for funding: